Nansen provides a guide on the best strategies to farm yield in the crypto markets

 Or here is another example from @FabienC_dev combining services to increase yields: Lido to stake ether and APwine, a platform to speculate on yields, to provide stETH as liquidity.

 Possibilities are limited to investors’ risk appetite.
 Put interest-bearing tokens to do leveraged yield farming on platforms like Alchemix and Apricot Finance, bridge your BTC through WBTC and combine Badger, Curve, and Convex for maximum results, or introduce an additional step to the Curve-Convex yield farming strategy with ButterflyDAO.
-Or opt in for a relatively safer option and seek profitability through complexity on stablecoins like this.
+Or opt in for a relatively safer option and seek profitability through complexity on stablecoins.

 Most of the risks mentioned in our complete guide to DeFi article hold for yield farming activities, with the most emphasis should be put on the smart contract risk, the risks coming from exposure to highly volatile assets, rugpulls and scams, and the risk of impermanent loss.